 When it was established, the Scheme was approved by the Inland Revenue (now HMRC) under Chapter 1 Part XIV of the Income and Corporation Taxes Act 1988.
 This means that, with effect from 6 April 2006, the Scheme automatically became a registered pension scheme for the purposes of the Finance Act 2004.
-At present, this status results in the following tax advantages:
+At present this status results in the following tax advantages:

-- You receive full income tax relief on your contributions, including any AVCs (provided the benefit you earn in any year does not exceed the Annual Allowance). - The cash sums payable on retirement or death are usually free of tax. - The Scheme benefits from tax advantages in respect of its investment income and capital gains.
+- You receive full income tax relief on your contributions, including any AVCs (provided - The cash sums payable on retirement or death are usually free of tax. - The Scheme benefits from tax advantages in respect of its investment income and capital gains.

-In return for these valuable tax concessions, HMRC imposes limits on the amounts of benefits earned and contributions paid in any year.
-The Scheme rules also impose limits on the benefits paid out.
+HM Revenue & Customs imposes limits on the level of benefits earned and contributions that are subject to the advantageous tax concessions in any year.
+The Scheme rules also impose limits on benefits paid out.

-For members who joined the ntl Pension Plan after 31 May 1989, pension benefits and contributions are additionally restricted by the Earnings Cap.
+For members who joined the BTPS after 31st May 1989, pension benefits are additionally restricted by the Earnings Cap.

 12.3.
-What happens if I work part time?
+What happens if I work part-time?